Sylvester107/pretty_good_evaluator/README.md

 - Accepts inbound or outbound Twilio media streams over WebSocket
 - Connects the stream to Gemini Live for conversational AI responses
-- Records the full mixed audio call locally as a WAV file
+- Records the full mixed audio call locally and encodes it with ffmpeg
+- Supports selecting a patient scenario from the command line (for example, billing issues, accent testing, or emergency cases)
 - Transcribes the conversation into a speaker-labeled transcript
 - Analyzes the transcript for issues such as misunderstanding, looping, poor timing, or abrupt failures
 - Writes outputs into the data folder for later review and debugging